 The Danone Institute of Canada’s mission is to promote the sharing of scientific knowledge in nutrition, not only between researchers and health care professionals, but also among the general public.
-In keeping with this objective, the DI Canada is offering in 2016 an award for the most effective communication of nutrition science for the general public.
+In keeping with this objective, the DI Canada has offered in 2016 an award for the most effective communication of nutrition science for the general public.
 The award aims to facilitate the mainstream sharing of credible research on current topics in nutrition.
 The call for application is now closed.

-DI France, in collaboration with the Fondation pour la Recherche Médicale, proposes every 2 years a call for application to support one to 2 research teams on a 2 years project on a dedicated subject.
+DI France, in collaboration with the Fondation pour la Recherche Médicale, proposes every 2 years a call for application to support one to two research teams on a 2 years project on a dedicated subject.
 For 2017, the global dotation of 80 000 € will support 2 research projects over 2 years on the topic of “Modes de vie, Alimentation et Nutrition”.
 The call for application is closed since March 2017.

 DI Indonesia propose its Competitive Research Grants for doctorant students and researchers: Food, Nutrition, and Health related topics.
 The call for applications for 2016 is already closed.